autumoswitzerland/autumo-beetroot/README.md

 - Easy to understand HTML template engine
 - HTTPS protocol and TLS for mail if configured
 - Bean support with transient and unique fields
+- User roles & access control on controller level
-- User sessions are stored when servers are stopped
+- User session are stored when servers are stopped
 - Entities can be served through the JSON REST API
 - Logging implementations other than log4j2 supported
 - Add, edit, view, list and delete functionality for entities